-This physical evidence, only about three ounces, was enough to suggest that Crafts had not run away from her bad marriage.
-The tiny items the dog found contributed to a murder conviction and 50-year sentence for her husband.
+This physical evidence, only about 3 ounces, was enough to suggest that Crafts had not run away from her bad marriage.
+The tiny items the dog found contributed to a murder conviction and a 50-year sentence for her husband.

 Another important role they play is in resetting the perceptions of their two-legged partners.
 Human brains tend to get stuck in a groove, says Warren.

-Dogs are able to pick up a scent within minutes of the death or years later.
+Dogs are able to pick up a scent within minutes of death or years later.
 In some studies, they have found 25-year-old skeletonized remains, buried in an area of 300 by 150 feet.
-Hurst works with a volunteer group, NecroSearch International, Inc., that brings together specialists from many disciplines—everything from botany, anthropology, and entomology to computer analysis—to help law enforcement solve decades-old cases.
+Hurst works with a volunteer group, NecroSearch International, Inc., that brings together specialists from many disciplines — everything from botany, anthropology, and entomology to computer analysis — to help law enforcement solve decades-old cases.
 Canine sniffers are important in many of these searches.